leolilley/Wilk/README.md

 ## 🚀 What is Wilk?

-Wilk fundamentally changes how developers interact with and leverage AI.
+Wilk fundamentally changes how humans interact with and leverage AI.
 Moving beyond proprietary UIs and cumbersome frameworks, Wilk provides a **declarative operating system** for building, managing, and sharing intelligent agents and complex AI workflows directly from the terminal.

 **Think of it as:**